 Let Them Know

-Your event would be pointless if all your supporters aren’t sent an invite well before the date of the event.
+Your event would be pointless if all your supporters aren’t sent an invite well before the date of the event or concert.
 If you’re emailing the invites, make sure you’re personalizing every email before sending it out to the supporters in order to make them feel really welcome.
 Also, to add to the warmth, you can have the old-fashioned written invitations inside a beautiful package for your big sponsors and supporters.
 The invitations should indicate that this is an exclusive event only for appreciating a small group of people (i.e. your supporters) for their priceless contributions.

 Let The Receivers Become Givers